evantahler/lbe-internship.com/pages/past_projects.md

   <img src="/images/gktw_horizontal.jpg" />
 </div>
 <div class="span8">
 <p>The ETC has done numerous projects with Give Kids the world over the past decade.
-Though our work, we have created thousands of memories for terminally ill children and their families.</p>
+Through our work, we have created thousands of memories for children with life threatening illnesses and their families.</p>

 <p>A Project with Give Kids the world might focus on:</p>